Tour Carpe Diem’s ZigZag Glass facades; a Distinction in La Défense District by RAMSA

 Side-bar-footer-forum

-The Tower which was completed in 2013 is a step forward in La Défense’s quest to add more pedestrian-friendly and environmentally responsible buildings into its pocket.
-Recently, the agency that runs the district has revamped their plans to turn this surrounding into a pedestrian-aware district by supporting street lunchtime eating venues and incorporating shopping areas.
+The Tower, completed in 2013, is a step forward in La Défense’s quest to add more pedestrian-friendly and environmentally responsible buildings to its portfolio.
+Recently, the agency that runs the district has revamped its plans to turn this area into a pedestrian-aware district by supporting street lunchtime eating venues and incorporating shopping areas.
 Despite these efforts, the area has largely remained a business powerhouse.

 Tour Carpe Diem has 30 office floors.
-The architects wanted to provide maximum lighting and impressions of the district and city which led them to design for a column-free space.
+The architects wanted to provide maximum lighting and views of the district and city, so they designed a column-free space.

-At the rooftop is a clubhouse and a bigger garden made in the image of the garden at the base.
-Users of the building can go up to the rooftop to experience the garden which also provides amazing views into Paris at a larger scale.
+On the rooftop is a clubhouse and a bigger garden made in the image of the garden at the base.
+Building users can go up to the rooftop to experience the garden, which also provides amazing views of Paris on a larger scale.

-On the periphery of the garden, meeting rooms and conference facilities coupled with an 80-seat dining room provides a state-of-the-art meeting space for booking or use by the building’s occupants.
+On the periphery of the garden, meeting rooms and conference facilities, coupled with an 80-seat dining room, provide a state-of-the-art meeting space for booking or use by the building’s occupants.

 Project Information